pjtorres/metagenomics_tutorial/README.md

 ```

 ### 2. Remove host contamination
 Removing host (contamination) sequences is important to analyze the renaming (non-host) sequences.
 This is important step needed especially if you are planning of building contigs or submitting human data to a public repository like the SRA.
-We will use a variety of popular tools to do this including bowtie2, samtools, and bedtools. **Big thank you to Bryan Ho for doing this**
+We will use a variety of popular tools to do this including bowtie2, samtools, and bedtools. **Big thank you to Bryan Ho for helping with this**

 **Skip step a and step b if you already ran the ```setup.py``` script in the begining**

 a.
 Someone already build the docker images yay!
 We can go ahead and pull the [bowtie2](https://hub.docker.com/r/biocontainers/bowtie2/), the [samtools](https://hub.docker.com/r/biocontainers/samtools/) and [bedtools](https://hub.docker.com/r/biocontainers/bedtools)pre-made image form the online docker repository  called [Docker Hub](https://hub.docker.com/).

 ```bash